libxsmm/libxsmm/documentation/libxsmm_mm.md

 ### User-Data Dispatch

 It can be desired to dispatch user-defined data, i.e., to query a value based on a key.
 To register a user-defined key-value pair with LIBXSMM's fast key-value store, the key must be binary reproducible.
 Structured key-data (`struct` or `class` type) that is potentially padded in a compiler/platform-specific fashion must be fully initialized before registration and dispatch/query, i.e., all gaps may be zeroed before initializing data members (`memset(&mykey, 0, sizeof(mykey))`).
 This is because some compilers leave padded data uninitialized, which breaks binary reproducible keys.
-The size of the key is limited to LIBXSMM_DESCRIPTOR_MAXSIZE, but the size of the value is arbitrary.
+The size of the key is limited to LIBXSMM_DESCRIPTOR_MAXSIZE (64 Byte), otherwise the size of the value can be arbitrary.
 The given value is copied by LIBXSMM and may be initialized at registration-time or when dispatched.
 Registered data is released at program termination but can be also unregistered and released if needed (`libxsmm_xrelease`).

 ```C
 void* libxsmm_xregister(const void* key, size_t key_size, size_t value_size, const void* value_init);
 void* libxsmm_xdispatch(const void* key, size_t key_size);
 ```

-This functionality can be also used to dispatch multiple kernels in one step, e.g., if a single task relies on multiple kernels.
+**NOTE**: This functionality can be also used to dispatch multiple kernels in one step, e.g., if a single task relies on multiple kernels.
 This way, one can pay the cost of dispatch one time per task rather than according to the number of JIT-kernels used by this task.

 ### Call Wrapper